 You may also want to subscribe to Cancer.Net Podcasts, so that new offerings are automatically downloaded to your personal computer as soon as they are available.
 To subscribe, copy-and-paste the link below into software that allows podcast subscriptions, such as iTunes or Juice.

 For a variety of podcasts designed for professionals in the field of oncology, see the ASCO Podcasts.

-In this podcast, we discuss palliative care.
+In this podcast, we discuss the role of an oncology nurse.